Harnessing Privacy-Enhancing Technologies for Machine Identities

 What Are Machine Identities?

 Before we discuss privacy, let’s clarify what machine identities are.
 These are unique identifiers assigned to devices, applications, or workloads.
 They allow digital entities to authenticate themselves and communicate securely.
+Think of things like digital certificates, api keys, service account credentials, or even unique hardware identifiers – they all act as a machine's ID.

 Why Privacy Matters